noah-delacruz/SceneIt/README.md

 # SceneIt

-A prototype application that allows users to search for movies by name using The Movie Database (TMDB) API
+A prototype application that allows users to search for movies using The Movie Database (TMDB) API

 [PLACE IMAGE HERE]